 Perfect.
 Thank you so much.

 Thank you.
 Thank you very much.
-Just before we move to the next question, just a quick reminder.
-If you're connected via the phone and want to ask a voice question, please press start to connect it to the web.
-You may also ask a voice question.
-Our next question comes from a world stark from between the owners.
+Just before we move to the next question, just a quick reminder, if you're connected via the phone and want to ask a voice question, please press star two.
+If you're connected via the web, you may also ask a voice question.
+Our next question comes from Ewold Stark from PZ Investioners.
 Please go ahead.
-Your lines now open.
+Your line is now open.

-OK, perfect.
+Okay, perfect.
 Thanks.
-Thank you.
+Thank you all.

 Thank you.
 Thank you very much.
-Ladies and gentlemen, we would like to take this opportunity to share on your screen a very brief survey.
+Ladies and gentlemen, we would like to take this opportunity to share on your screens a very brief survey.
 Your feedback will be greatly appreciated.
-The question and answer section is still open.
-So please, if you are connected via the phone and you would like to ask a question, please press star two, the star two on your keyboard.
-If you're connected via the web, you may also ask a voice question.
+The question and answer section is still open, so please, if you are connected via the phone and you would like to ask a question, please press star two, dash star two on your keypad.
+If you are connected via the web, you may also ask a voice question.
 We'll just give a minute or so for the questions to come in.
-OK.
-OK, looks like we have no further questions from the audience.
-So I would like to pass the line to Banco Santander Chila team for concluding remarks.

 Thank you very much.

 Thank you.
-Thank you, everyone.
+Thank you everyone.
 This concludes today's call.
 Thank you and goodbye.